MEC0134/MongoDB_ToDoApp/README.md

 ### Deleting items from a list

-To delete an item from a list, click the checkbox next to the item The item will be removed from the list and deleted from the database.
+To delete an item from a list, click the checkbox next to the item.
+The item will be removed from the list and deleted from the database.

 ## Acknowledgements